Jimmy Lange: The Contender

 Lange was a contestant on the first season of the NBC reality TV show, The Contender, produced and hosted by Sylvester Stallone and Sugar Ray Leonard.
 Stallone’s brother attended one of Jimmy’s boxing matches in Washington DC and was so impressed, he recommended him for the show as one of the 16 boxers.
-Current special adviser, "First Lady of Boxing" Jackie Kallen served as 'den mother' on the show.
+The show's special adviser, "First Lady of Boxing" Jackie Kallen served as 'den mother' on the show.

 On the show, Jimmy was placed on the East Coast team and fought Joey Gilbert in the final First Round fight, a fight Lange lost.
 Lange was originally scheduled to fight Anthony Bonsante however, an argument ensued over Bonsante choosing not to do so—possibly seeing Lange as a greater threat.

 Lange was voted back to fight in the top "fan favorite" fight at the show's finale where he beat contestant Tarick Salmaci in a majority decision.

 Professional career

-Lange is currently trained by highly regarded Don Turner who has worked previously with former world champions Evander Holyfield and Larry Holmes, among others.
-He became the WBE Junior Middleweight title holder after defeating local opponent Perry Ballard in a 4th round TKO in his hometown of Fairfax, VA on September 17, 2005.
+Lange was trained by highly regarded Don Turner who has worked previously with former world champions Evander Holyfield and Larry Holmes, among others.
+He became the WBE Junior Middleweight title holder after defeating local opponent Perry Ballard in a 4th round TKO in his hometown of Fairfax, Virginia on September 17, 2005.

-Lange fought a rematch with Joey Gilbert on February 18, 2006 at the Patriot Center in Fairfax, VA for the vacant NABO middleweight title.
+Lange fought a rematch with Joey Gilbert on February 18, 2006 at the Patriot Center in Fairfax, Virginia for the vacant NABO middleweight title.
 He lost the fight by TKO in the third round.

-Lange returned to the Patriot Center on October 7, 2006, to fightTommy Wilt.
+Lange returned to the Patriot Center on October 7, 2006, to fight Tommy Wilt.
 The former Contender star managed a TKO victory with 15 seconds remaining in the 10th and final round.
 Lange made his fourth consecutive appearance at the Patriot Center on December 9, 2006, fighting Fontaine Cabell for the WBC Continental Americas Jr. Middleweight title.
 The 12 round fight ended in a draw.

 In early 2007, International Hall of Fame trainer, Angelo Dundee, who has worked with top notch boxers such as Muhammad Ali, Sugar Ray Leonard and George Foreman, returned to Northern Virginia to be Chief Second for Jimmy.
 Lange and Fontaine were scheduled for a rematch on May 12, 2007.

 On May 12, 2007, Lange won the hard fought battle with Fontaine Cabell and won the match with an eighth-round TKO and earned the WBC Continental Americas Super Welterweight title.
 A shoulder injury requiring surgery forced Lange to voluntarily relinquish the belt which is now held by Julio Cesar Chavez, Jr.